platformio/platformio-core/docs/projectconf.rst

 .. seealso::
     Please make sure to read :ref:`ldf` guide first.

-A list with extra directories/storages where Library Dependency Finder will look for dependencies.
+A list with extra directories/storages where :ref:`ldf` will look for dependencies.
 Multiple paths are allowed.
 Please separate them using comma+space ", ".